 - May run out quickly in multi-dog homes

-- Antioxidants and vitamin E support immune system growth
+- Antioxidant and vitamin E blend: Supports developing immune systems

 Buying Guide: How to Choose the Best Dog Food for Labrador Puppies